-The new changes urge drivers to pay close attention to vulnerable road users by giving extra distance and prioritising their safety if they’re sharing the road.
+The changes urge drivers to pay close attention to vulnerable road users by giving extra distance and prioritising their safety if they’re sharing the road.

 But everyone on the road must take into account their own safety, and the safety of other road users.

-To sum it up, it’s important that all road users:
+It’s important that all road users: